 To start surfing in incognito mode, follow the next instruction:

 And here you can also see the shortcut (Ctrl+Shift+N).
 The same option is available for Safari.
 Use Ctrl+Shift+P for Internet Explorer or Firefox.

 Once you press this combination, you’ll see the next window:

 After web surfing, simply close it and your local history is done.
 If needed, you can set this mode by default.
 Then your cookies will never be stored anywhere.
 To do this, you can play with your browser’s settings.

 To understand how secure your private mode is, you need to understand what exactly does it work.
-And it is obvious that it works only with your own device, your own traffic, and your own history.
+And it obviously works only with your device, your traffic, and your history.
 This mode doesn’t replace or hide your IP address, it doesn’t create a shelter from third parties.
 That means your ISP, your sysadmin or any other who has access, can collect your browsing data and track your geolocation.

 An interesting question is that almost no one said it would be different.
 For example, Google and Mozilla are totally upfront.
-Their users even receive notification about opportunities for this mode.
+Their users even receive notification about opportunities for this model.
 You can see it in the image above.
 Google warns that your activity might still be visible to your ISP, school or employer, websites you visit.
-However, Microsoft and Apple keep silence.
+However, Microsoft and Apple keep silent.